 Dele Alli double puts an end to Chelsea’s record attempt

-Tottenham’s Dele Alli heads home the first of his two goals in the Premier League game against Chelsea at White Hart Lane.
+Tottenham’s Dele Alli heads home the first of his two goals as his side overcame Chelsea at White Hart Lane.
 Photograph: Mike Hewitt/Getty Images

 Tottenham Hotspur 2 Chelsea 0